bunnyshell/template-laravel/.bunnyshell/templates/laravel-prod/README.md

 # Environment overview

+## Migrations
+Database seeding is controlled by the RUN_MIGRATIONS environment variable (default is false).

+## Seeding
+Database seeding is controlled by the RUN_SEEDING environment variable (default is false).
+If enabled, a user is created with email "bunnyshell@example.com", password "bunnyshell".
 # How to use this Template

 You can create Environments from a [Bunnyshell Template](https://documentation.bunnyshell.com/docs/templates-what-are-templates); these Environments can be used for development.